cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/gdrive/gdrive.rst

 we can now use

--  [ ] TODO: Google account.
-This documentation is a bit unstructured and repetitive.
+.. todo:: Google account.
+This documentation is a bit unstructured and
+	  repetitive.
 Yet errors such as references to Authentication.py are conducted which does not exist.

 	  -  ``Authentication.py`` and ``Provider.py``

--  [ ] TODO: Google account. location of the file is missing
+.. todo:: Google account. location of the file is missing

 Once all these steps are done correctly, then we can use the Python program interface to transfer the files between our Python program and